risha2211/risha2211/README.md

 🧩 Solving problems on **CodeChef**, **Codeforces** and **HackerRank**
 🛡️ Regularly practice **CTF challenges**
 📚 Exploring **Quantum Computing** - diving into Qiskit, qubits, and the future of computation
-🛩️ Built micro-aeroplanes and nano drones from scratch as part of my hands-on engineering pursuits
+🛩️ Designed and built nano drones and micro-aeroplanes using lightweight circuits, propeller physics, and embedded control
 👩‍💻 Participated in multiple hackathons and worked on projects - [see them here](https://github.com/risha2211/My-Projects).

 ---